doctorfree/nvim-lazyman/README.md

            'Opinion' 'StartLsp' 'StartMason', or 'Modular'
-    -X indicates install and initialize all 'Starter' configs -y indicates do not prompt, answer 'yes' to any prompt -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools -u displays this usage message and exits
+    -X indicates install and initialize all 'Starter' configs -y indicates do not prompt, answer 'yes' to any prompt -Y indicates install and initialize all 'Custom' configs -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools -u displays this usage message and exits